affigabmag/skyline-cockpit/README.md

 Hosted on Render.com free tier.

 > [!WARNING]
-> **It might take up to 1 minute for the app to wake up due to using a free hosting plan on render.com.**
+> **It might take few minutes for the app to wake up due to using a free hosting plan on render.com.**

 ## Table of Contents